Mornings making you feel like this? Then you're in the right place |

 ~Mibu no Tadamine

-The author, probably
+The author, probably |

 This author actually dislikes a very specific time of day: 暁(akatsuki)which refers to sometime around after 3AM and just before sunrise.
 However, in this English translation, it says "breaking light of day", so we'll take it as a "hating morning" poem.

-y the author hates this time of day has to do with some dating conventions of the time.
+The context for why the author hates this time of day has to do with some dating conventions of the time.
 When courting and meeting with ones lover, it was standard for a man to visit the woman.
 However, in this case, the poem was written about a man who had to return home without getting to meet his love.
 We don't know why she rejected him, but the result is that the moon now reminds the author of his "cold, unpitying" love who turned him away.
 The author singles out a specific point in the lunar cycle, 有明の月 (ariake no tsuki), which refers to when the moon still remains in the sky until early dawn.
-So maybe the author doesn't hate all mornings, but rather just earlthe mornings where he can still see the moon that makes him think of the woman who ghosted him.
+So maybe the author doesn't hate all mornings, but rather just early the mornings where he can still see the moon that makes him think of the woman who ghosted him.

 Though I know indeed